cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>

 **October 24, 2019**.
+In case you have a presentation at the conference, please see our [instructions for presenters](./participants/presentation/), including our policy on remote presentations and now also instructions for demos.

+**October 24, 2019**.
 The conference app is now live!
 If you already have the Guidebook app on your device, click on "Find Guides" and search for "EMNLP-IJCNLP 2019" or scan the [QR code](./participants#conference-app).
 Otherwise, click <a href="https://guidebook.com/g/emnlp-ijcnlp2019/" target="_blank">here</a>.

 **October 23, 2019**.
 We now provide an [interactive schedule](./program/ischedule/) of the whole conference where you can create and print your own customized schedule.

-**October 22, 2019**.
-In case you have a talk or poster at the conference, please see our [instructions for presenters](./participants/presentation/), including our policy on remote presentations.

 **October 19, 2019**.
 See our [latest update](./participants) on the conference organization with several details on arrangements made.
 If you haven't registered yet, do so [here](https://aclweb.org/conference/emnlp-2019-conference-registration/) before the late registration ends (October 24, 2019, 11:59pm EDT).
 More registration information [here](./registration).